-A global initiative was announced today (May 17, 2017) to eradicate fully the use of Advertising Equivalency Value (AVE) and all of its derivatives as metrics in public relations work.
+A global initiative has been announced by AMEC to eradicate fully the use of Advertising Equivalency Value (AVE) and all of its derivatives as metrics in public relations work.

 Richard Bagnall, Chairman of the International association for the measurement and evaluation of communication, made the commitment at AMEC’s Global Summit in Bangkok.

 Bagnall, CEO, Prime Research UK, said: “It’s time AVEs stopped being a talking point in our industry.
 We will be investing significant time and resource to kill off finally this derided metric.”

 Bagnall said new industry research showed the client demand for AVEs had dropped from 80% in 2010 to just 18% this year.
 He added: “Now is the time to kill it off completely once and for all.”

 Bagnall said the AMEC board has unanimously committed the organisation to eradicating the final demand for the invalid metric.
 New initiatives will include:

 Creation of a global online educational resource centre to show why the metric is invalid

 All AMEC members to sign an undertaking that they will not provide AVEs by default to any client.
 Any client that requests AVE as a metric will receive standard educational material explaining why the metric is invalid and should not be used.
 They will be offered alternative metrics instead.

 Making further improvements to the Integrated Evaluation Framework to make it even easier to use, and choose replacement metrics

 Putting increased funding into AMEC’s Global Education Programme to educate PR and communications professionals in best practice measurement techniques